lanl/GLUE/paper.md

 -   The `GLUE` Code is written with a collection of commodity software as the backend to most of these components.
-Currently, the relational database is supported via SQL(ite), while the job scheduler has support for SLURM , Lawrence Livermore National Laboratory’s Flux scheduler , and a rudimentary serialization model for debugging.
-Active learning is provided through PyTorch  and Scikit-Learn .
+Currently, the relational database is supported via SQL(ite), while the job scheduler has support for SLURM [@yoo2003slurm], Lawrence Livermore National Laboratory’s Flux scheduler [@ahn2018workflows], and a rudimentary serialization model for debugging.
+Active learning is provided through PyTorch [@Neurips2019;@paszke2019pytorch] and Scikit-Learn [@pedregosa2011scikit].

 -   This approach relies on SQL(ite) for the communication as it is a guaranteed atomic read and write that simplifies a lot of our efforts at the cost of performance.

--   For coarse grain simulations, we currently couple with the Multi-BGK  as well as additional ICF codes.
+-   For coarse grain simulations, we currently couple with the Multi-BGK [@lanl-bgk] as well as additional ICF codes.
 Preliminary studies have been made of coupling with more general Lattice Boltzmann simulations for other fields of study.

--   For fine scale simulations, we use a mixture of LAMMPS  and proven analytic solutions; however, one could easily switch to another MD solution as long as they have similar capabilities.
+-   For fine scale simulations, we use a mixture of LAMMPS [@plimpton1995fast] and proven analytic solutions; however, one could easily switch to another MD solution as long as they have similar capabilities.